stackotter/swift-bundler/Documentation/SwiftBundler/SwiftBundler.docc/installation.md

 Installing Swift Bundler on your system.

-## Overview
+## Recommended

-The easiest to install Swift Bundler is using the hosted installation script.
+Install the latest version of Swift Bundler from the main branch.

 ```sh
 sh <(curl -L https://stackotter.dev/swift-bundler/install.sh)